ilhan007/ui5con25-handson/docs/1_Getting_Started.md

 This is where we will test our web components.

- Currently it includes the demo web component, that you played with:
+ Currently, it includes the demo web component, that you played with:
 ```html
 <my-component></my-component>
 ```

-To get a bit more taste you cad add one more instance of it, with initial `count` value:
+To get a bit more taste you can add one more instance of it, with initial `count` value:

 ```html
 <my-component count="5"></my-component>